Liu Bei: Role in the Cao–Yuan conflict (199–201)

 Liu Bei first went to Qing province which was under Yuan Tan's supervision.
-Before Liu Bei had formerly recommended Yuan Tan as an "abundant talent' therefore they had good relation, Yuan Tan himself led infantry and cavalry to welcome him.
+Liu Bei had formerly recommended Yuan Tan as a maocai (茂才), therefore they had good relations.
+Yuan Tan himself led infantry and cavalry to welcome him.
 Both of them then left for Pingyuan.
-Yuan Tan then sent a messenger to report to his father.
-Yuan Shao then sent a commander to greet Liu Bei and personally went 200 li from Ye to welcome him.
+Yuan Tan sent a messenger to report to his father, who sent a commander to greet Liu Bei and personally went 200 li from Ye to welcome him.
 Both Yuan Shao and Yuan Tan greatly esteemed Liu Bei.
-He then stayed a month and a few days; soon his soldiers regrouped under him.
+He stayed a month and a few days; soon his soldiers regrouped under him.
 He participated in the Battle of Yan Ford alongside Yuan Shao's general Wen Chou against Cao Cao's forces, but they suffered a defeat and Wen Chou was killed in battle.

-As Liu Pi, a former Yellow Turban rebel, started a revolt in Runan Commandery (southeastern Henan), Liu Bei convinced Yuan Shao to "lend" him troops to assist Liu Pi.
+As Liu Pi, a former Yellow Turban rebel, started a revolt in Runan Commandery (southeastern Henan), Liu Bei convinced Yuan Shao to provide him troops to assist Liu Pi.
 At the same time, Guan Yu rejoined Liu Bei.
 When Liu Bei arrived, many among the commandery joined and supported him.
-Along with Liu Pi then led their forces from Runan Commandery to attack Xuchang while Cao Cao was away at Guandu, however as Cao Ren foresaw most of them were newly recruits or Yuan Shao's soldiers not yet ready to follow Liu Bei's orders therefore he quickly assembled cavalry and defeated them.
+Along with Liu Pi then led their forces from Runan Commandery to attack Xuchang while Cao Cao was away at Guandu; however Cao Ren foresaw that most of them were new recruits or Yuan Shao's soldiers not yet ready to follow Liu Bei's orders, therefore he quickly assembled his cavalry and defeated them.
 Liu Bei then returned to Yuan Shao and urged him to ally with Liu Biao, the Governor of Jing Province.
-Yuan Shao then sent him with some troops to Runan Commandery to assist another rebel leader, Gong Du (共都/龔都).
+Yuan Shao sent Liu Bei with some troops to Runan Commandery to assist another rebel leader, Gong Du (共都/龔都).
 Liu Bei and Gong Du defeated and killed Cai Yang (蔡陽), one of Cao Cao's officers who led troops to attack them.

 Before killing Cai Yong, Liu Bei proclaimed: "I may be lacking in power but even if you were ten thousand still you couldn't defeat me.
 Only Cao Mengde would force me to flee."
 Indeed, Liu Bei defeated and killed Cai Yong along with others and fled when he learned that Cao Cao was leading an army.